HeliosSoftware/hfs-install/README.md

 Run `terraform apply`

 The provisioning will take a while (15 mins) but the command execution should show the progress.

+While this command runs, you may proceed with the next step in another terminal if the Bastion Linux instance has been created and is ready.

 ### Upload your local .aws/config file and SSH to the Bastion Linux Instance ###